-The absolute best gingerbread cookie I've ever had was made by a young student in American Regional class at the CIA.
+The absolute best gingerbread cookie I've had was made by a young student in the American Regional class at the CIA.
 He was sous chef one day and asked if he could bake his grandmother's gingerbread recipe as a treat for the class if time permitted...
-I believe it was a German recipe... the best!
+I believe it was a German recipe... the absolute best!
 Crunchy, spicy, sweet... so good.

 Ginger Bread

-Gingerbread is my passion!
 I experiment with several recipes each year, searching for the perfect, spicy/crunchy/ sweet ginger cookie.

 Making Gingerbread

-Prep Time: 10 min
+Prep Time: 30 min

 Cooking Time: 20 min